Help eradicate River Blindness for good

 One Simple Treatment can Break the Cycle

-Mectizan, a proven anti-parasitic treatment, prevents infection and halts disease progression.
+A proven anti-parasitic treatment, prevents infection and halts disease progression.

 One annual dose kills the larvae before they can cause blindness.